Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 One thing I appreciate is that Jobber keeps their legacy reports (older report formats) accessible.
 It shows they care about users who might prefer the original versions.
 That’s a thoughtful touch.

-With reports, you can set specific date ranges and customize columns to show only the data you need.
+With reports, I could set specific date ranges and customize columns to show only the data I needed.
 The “Receive Excel copy” feature is handy, too, especially for sharing reports with others.
-However, not all reports can be exported (like the Taxation and GPS Waypoint reports), which is inconvenient.
+However, I noticed that not all reports could be exported (like the Taxation and GPS Waypoint reports), which is inconvenient.

 Verdict: 8/10